 2. Categories – here, you can select categories or create new ones for your blog post.
 Categories help organize your blog content and also play an essential role in user navigation.

 Alternatively, you can create new categories by going to Posts -> Categories.
 Here, you can also edit or delete any existing categories.

 Your blog post can be in multiple categories but make sure not to assign too many.
 You will end up with duplicate content, and it is not good for SEO.

-4. Featured Image – here, you can upload your blog post’s main image.
-It is used as a display photo for your blog post while showing posts in the Categories section or on the homepage.
+4. Featured Image – here, you can upload your blog post's main image.
+It is used as a display photo for your blog post while showing posts in the Categories section or homepage.

 These are the four essential options you need to fill in every time you publish a blog post.

 After you are done writing and editing your blog post, you can preview it by clicking on the Preview -> Preview in new tab.

 Once you are okay with your blog post, click on the Publish button to publish your blog post.